frimyutama/mcdonalds-financial-analysis-2002-2022/README.md

 ## Questions Addressed (KPIs)
 1).
 Market Cap Analysis
  - What is the average Market Cap over the last 5 years?
- - How has the Market Cap changed year-over-year?
+ - How has the Market Cap changed y-o-y?
  - What is the Market Cap to Revenue Ratio for each year?

 2).
 Earnings Analysis
  - What is the Earnings Per Share (EPS) for each year?
  - What is the average EPS over the last 3 years?
- - How have Earnings changed year-over-year?
+ - How have Earnings changed y-o-y?

 3).
 P/E and Other Ratios
  - What is the P/E Ratio for each year?
- - How has the P/E Ratio changed year-over-year?
+ - How has the P/E Ratio changed y-o-y?
  - What is the average P/E Ratio for the last 5 years?

 4).
 Debt and Assets